When it comes to Thailand income tax for foreigners, there’s a lot of misinformation floating around on the internet.

 Over 50 countries have double taxation agreements with Thailand to ensure you won’t be taxed twice – once by Thailand and again by your country of origin.

-However, even if Thailand has a double taxation agreement with your country, you might still have to file personal income taxes in your home country.
+However, even if Thailand has a double taxation agreement with your country, you might still have to file personal income taxes both in Thailand and in your home country.

 Are Pensions Subject to Tax?